askap-vast/vast-pipeline/docs/design/sourcestats.md

       source_aggregate_pair_metrics_min_abs_vs: 4.3
     ```

 By default this value is set to 4.3.
-For example, if a source with three associatied measurements gave the following pair metrics:
+For example, if a source with three associated measurements gave the following pair metrics:

 | Pair | $\mid V_s \mid$ | $\mid m \mid$ |
 | ---- | --------------- | ------------- |